-Importantly, the pink vertical edges that are incident to the past ancilla vertices and to the parity vertices in the round $r+1$ have zero weight, while the purple vertical edges incident to the parity vertices in the round $r+d_m$ and the future ancilla vertices have non-zero weights.
-These weights are computed from all timelike failure processes which can result in measurement errors in the round $r + d_m$.
+Importantly, the pink vertical edges that are incident to the past ancilla vertices and to the parity vertices in round $r+1$ have zero weight, while the purple vertical edges incident to the parity vertices in round $r+d_m$ and the future ancilla vertices have non-zero weights.
+These weights are computed from all timelike failure processes which can result in measurement errors occurring in round $r + d_m$.
 When performing MWPM over the full syndrome history, the parity of the measurement outcome of $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ is flipped if there are an odd number of highlighted vertical edges incident to parity vertices in rounds $r+1$ and $r+2$.
-In such a setting one would require a sequence of consecutive measurement errors that is greater than $(d_m-1)/2$ in order to cause a timelike logical failure.
+In such a setting, one would require a sequence of consecutive measurement errors that is greater than $(d_m-1)/2$ in order to cause a timelike logical failure.
 Note that since the measurement outcomes of the parity vertices in round $r+1$ are random, such vertices are never highlighted.
 If a change in the measurement outcomes of a subset of the parity vertices are observed between rounds $r+1$ and $r+2$, then vertices corresponding to such parity vertices in round $r+2$ would be highlighted.
 Furthermore, green horizontal edges incident to the parity vertices in round $r+1$ are taken to have zero weight (or can be omitted).